greencardamom/Numberof/README.md

 3. Clone Numberof.
 For example: git clone https://github.com/greencardamom/Numberof

-4. Edit ~/BotWikiAwk/lib/botwiki.awk

-	A. Set local URLs in section #1 and #2

-	B. Create a new 'case' entry in section #3, adjust the Home bot path created in step 2:

-		case "numberof":                                             # Custom bot paths
-			Home = "/data/project/projectname/numberof/"         # path ends in "/"
-			Agent = UserPage " (ask me about " BotName ")"
-			Engine = 3
-			break

-5. Set ~/Numberof/numberof.awk to mode 750, and change the first shebang line to the location of awk.
+4. Set ~/Numberof/numberof.awk to mode 750, and change the first shebang line to the location of awk.

-6. In numberof.awk in the "BEGIN {" section is a place for an email address for error reports.
+5. In numberof.awk in the "BEGIN {" section is a place for an email address for error reports.

 Running
 ========

 1. See the file toolforge.txt for how to run on Toolforge.
-Adjust to your local system if not on Toolforge.
+2. If not on Toolforge simply run it from cron every x hours like every 4 hours